William Marwood: Legacy

 William Marwood influenced James Berry, a retired police officer and friend, to take up the role of hangman.
 During his time Berry improved upon William Marwood's technique of the long drop.

+Examples of his business card as an executioner can now be found in the Guildhall Museum in Boston (18 miles south of Horncastle) and the Crime Museum at New Scotland Yard - the latter was displayed to the public in 2025-2026 at the Metropolitan Police Museum in Sidcup.

 Marwood was one of two executioners to give their name to the character of the hangman in the British Punch and Judy puppet show (Jack Ketch being the better known one).

 In Marwood's time there was a popular quip as follows: